Meriem1551/printf/README.md

 - r : prints the reversed string

 <h4>14.
 The flood of print has turned reading into a process of gulping rather than savoring </h4>
- Handle the following custom conversion specifier:
+ <p>Handle the following custom conversion specifier:</p>

+ - R: prints the rot13'ed string

 <h4>15. * All the above options work well together. </h4>